stephengold/Minie/README.md

         collisionObject.setDebugNumSides(2);

-Note that `setDebugNumSides(0)` makes a collision object invisible in the debug visualization, even if that object is selected by the debug filter of the `BulletAppState`.
+Note that `setDebugNumSides(0)` makes the object's shape invisible in the debug visualization, even if the object is selected by the debug filter.

 If further customization is required, the debug material can be customized on a per-object basis: